kamilkisiela/apollo-angular/docs/source/features/cache-updates.md

 > Note: This'll also work with custom `dataIdFromObject` methods as long as you use the same one.

-Apollo will use the return value of the custom resolver to look up the item in its cache. `toIdValue` must be used to indicate that the value returned should be interpreted as an id, and not as a scalar value or an object.
-"Query" key in this example is your root query type name.
+Apollo Client will use the ID returned by the custom resolver to look up the item in its cache. `getCacheKey` is passed inside the third argument to the resolver to generate the key of the object based on its `__typename` and `id`.

 To figure out what you should put in the `__typename` property run one of the queries in GraphiQL and get the `__typename` field: